China Airlines Flight 334: Aircraft

-The aircraft was a Boeing 747-2R7F/SCD freighter, registration B-198, built in September 1980 originally for Cargolux (as LX-ECV "City of Esch-sur-Alzette").
-The ROC Ministry of Transportation Civil Aviation Authority acquired the aircraft in June 1985 and then leased it to China Airlines.

-On 29 December 1991, this aircraft, later operating as China Airlines Flight 358, crashed into the side of a hill near Wanli, Taiwan after the separation of its number three and four engines, killing all five crew on board.
+The aircraft involved was a Boeing 747-2R7F/SCD freighter, MSN 22390, registered as B-198, that was built by Boeing Commercial Airplanes in 1980.
+It was equipped with four Pratt & Whitney JT9D-7R4G2 engines.
+On December 29, 1991, this aircraft, later operating as China Airlines Flight 358, crashed into the side of a hill near Wanli, Taiwan after the separation of its number three and four engines, killing all five crew on board.

 Incident

 The following times are all in the Beijing/Taipei/Hong Kong time zone (UTC+8).